Jamie956/javascript/README.md

 3.Execute all the microtasks
 4.If necessary, render the UI
 5.Then start the next round of the Event loop, and execute the asynchronous operations in the macrotask

+===MVVM===
+In the JQuery period, if you need to refresh the UI, you need to get the corresponding DOM and then update the UI, so the data and business logic are strongly-coupled with the page.

+In MVVM, the UI is driven by data.
+Once the data is changed, the corresponding UI will be refreshed.
+If the UI changes, the corresponding data will also be changed.
+In this way, we can only care about the data flow in business processing without dealing with the page directly.
+ViewModel only cares about the processing of data and business and does not care how View handles data.
+In this case, we can separate the View from the Model.
+If either party changes, it does not necessarily need to change the other party, and some reusable logic can be placed in a ViewModel, allowing multiple Views to reuse this ViewModel.

+In MVVM, the core is the two-way binding of data, such as dirty checking by Angular and data hijacking in Vue.

 ```